tobievii/EdgeIOTCBridgeSolution/README.md

 ![Associate device](images/associate.png "Associate device")

 ## Modules and routing
 The example contains an example module that transforms the telemetry coming out of the Simulated Temperature Sensor module.
 The only thing this module does is to take the simulated telemetry as input and then transforms it into the telemetry as expected by the IOTCBridgeModule.
-The IOTCBridgeModule listens to 'iotc' as input and if a message arrives it connects as a device to IoT Central and send the message.
+The IOTCBridgeModule listens to 'iotc' as input and if a message arrives it connects as a device to IoT Central and sends the message.

 NB: Example route
 ```json